 Following the Douro river east, there’s Quinta Nova Luxury Winery House, with great views of the river and the estate's vineyard.
 Billed as the first wine hotel in Portugal - born from the rehabilitation of a 19th century-old manor - visitors can take part in a number of wine-themed activities, which combined have earned it the Luxury Hotel & Winery of the Year Award for 2018 by the English-born Luxury Travel Guide.
 At the Conceitus Winery Restaurant, there's no menu and you will get served whatever the kitchen has cooked, in perfect tune with the property's wines.

 The Last but Not the Least - Last Stop

 The stunning town of Pinhão is the most-visited part of the region, sitting by the river with its blue-tiled train station and iron-tied-arch bridge.
 It is a center of wine production and some of Douro's most well-known wine-producing estates are located here.

 At river level, there's Quinta de La Rosa, its restaurant A Cozinha da Clara - Claire's Kitchen - which stands as a tribute to the owner's grandmother.
 Claire's love of food and hospitality it's everywhere in the restaurant, which does creative contemporary riffs on Portuguese cooking.
 Back at the beginning of the 19th century, the family was one of the first to realize that quality table wines were possible, at a time when the region was solely known for its fortified wines.
 Fantastic, isn't it?

 From this point onwards, the road changes its direction, away from the river and into the hills.
 Located a 20-minute drive from Pinhão, Quinta do Portal stands beautifully isolated in the middle of its own vineyards.
-It belongs to a century-old winemaking family, who has been here for hundreds of years.
+It belongs to a century-old winemaking family, that has been here for hundreds of years.
 The estate also houses an excellent restaurant, led by young and talented Chef Milton Ferreira, who uses locally-grown ingredients splendidly paired with in-house wines in a magnificent way.